Friday, January 26, 2024

 Cromwell's teaching career came to an end in October 1930.
 That month, he resigned his position.
 His reasons are unclear, although those were clearly contentious.
 Several years later, Cromwell tried to get himself reinstated as a public school teacher and went so far as to file a lawsuit, but he was unsuccessful.

 After leaving the teaching profession, Cromwell worked for a year as controller for Howard University and then, finally, used his CPA license and began working as an accountant.
-He remained in Washington D.C., working as an accountable, until he retired.
+He remained in Washington D.C., working as an accountant, until he retired.
 Cromwell died of a heart attack in 1981 at age 88.

 Cromwell is best known as the first Black CPA, and he does not appear to have been particularly involved in the AMS or in mathematics more generally.
 Yet his election to the American Mathematical Society is certainly notable event.
 Especially during the 1950s and 1960s when conflict over racial segregation became intense, structural barriers limited Black mathematicians participation in the society.
 Cromwell's early membership is testament to the fact that Black mathematicians have long been part of the society.